Malta Company Formation Agents

 Any company operating in Malta is required to submit to the Malta Financial Services Authority its audited financial statements, annual return, beneficial owner forms if applicable and any changes in the company structure as might be required from time to time.

-In addition, the company would have to submit on a periodic basis its VAT returns, if registered for VAT and its tax return on an annual basis.
+In addition, Malta companies would have to submit on a periodic basis their VAT returns, if registered for VAT and their tax return on an annual fee basis.

 Disclaimer

-Company formation falls within the list of licensable activities as per the Company Service Providers Act and such work is transfered to our strategic partner who has the authority to carry out such work.
+Company formation falls within the list of licensable activities as per the Company Service Providers Act and such work is transfered to our strategic partner DW&P Services Ltd., which is authorised to act as a Company Service Provider by the Malta Financial Services Authority (MFSA).

 For professional assistance, please contact: